Translate

 PIERRE: (shaking his head) How disappointing. (muttering in French) Les Anglais ne comprennent rien.

 Pierre wanders off in the opposite direction to Big Ben, while gesticulating his disappointment.
-Bob watches him go, and looks confused.
+Bob, looking confused, watches him go.

 INT.
 COFFEE SHOP – DAY

-CARL: (excitedly) Hey everyone, my boss slid into my DMs and invited me to a business conference in Hawaii!
+CARL: (excitedly) Hey everyone, a client slid into my DMs and invited me to a business conference in Hawaii!

 JEN: (sincerely) Oh wow!
 You could stare at your phone on a beach in Hawaii.